Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Introduction

+Probing the structure and dynamics of systems of increased complexity with atomic resolution, ranging from small molecules in the gas phase to solute-solvent systems and disordered materials, is at the forefront of experimental research.
+Ultrafast scattering (unlike diffraction) usually refers to the diffuse scattering from atomic-size charge densities or $\angstrom$ngstrom-range structural correlations, using X-rays or electron pulses whose durations are below a picosecond.
+X-ray free-electron lasers (XFELs) and relativistic or high-energy electrons are sources of such pulses and have become powerful tools to study ultrafast atomic and molecular dynamics in chemical and solid-state systems at the $\angstrom$ngstrom and femtosecond scales.

+In typical experiments that employ ultrafast scattering, an ultrashort optical "pump" pulse is used to photo-excite the system under study, and the probing is done at some time delay via an ultrashort X-ray or electron pulse that scatters from the sample.
+The time-delayed signal is usually subtracted from the signal of the unexcited sample, to allow tracing changes in signal positions and infer structural dynamics.
+For example, this method was recently applied to probe molecules in the gas phase following single and multi-photon excitations and chemical reactions \cite{kupper2014x,PhysRevLett.114.255501,PhysRevLett.117.153003,bucksbaum2020characterizing,natan2021resolving,kierspel2020x,wolf2019photochemical,champenois2021conformer,yang2020simultaneous}, as well as structural changes of molecules in solution environments \cite{ihee2010ultrafast,kim2015direct,PhysRevLett.117.013002,van2016atomistic,Chollet,PhysRevLett.122.063001,panman2020observing}.

-Ultrafast scattering using X-ray free-electron lasers (XFELs) and relativistic electrons are emerging tools to probe motions of photo-excited molecular systems at the angstrom and femtosecond scales.
-In recent years these methods were successfully used to trace dynamics of molecules in the gas phase \cite{PhysRevLett.114.255501,PhysRevLett.117.153003,stankus2019ultrafast,ruddock2019simplicity,bucksbaum2020characterizing,natan2021resolving,kierspel2020x,wolf2019photochemical,champenois2021conformer,yang2020simultaneous,PhysRevX.10.021016}, as well as structural changes of molecules in solution \cite{ihee2009visualizing,ihee2010ultrafast,kim2015direct,PhysRevLett.117.013002,van2016atomistic,Chollet,PhysRevLett.122.063001,panman2020observing}.
-Obtaining the real-space pair distribution function by inversion of the scattering signal was often not possible for these studies because of the limited available range of the scattering vector.
-As a result, the methods that were developed to interpret the scattering signals were mostly model-based and relied on calculating and attaining trajectory statistics for the specific system under study, where retrieval of the transient structure was usually limited to a single reaction pathway.
-Complex atomic motions that take place simultaneously and involve multiple pathways were often not resolved or discussed.
-The inversion of the total measured signal entails an additional complexity, as it can be composed of different types of atom pairs, where each pair contribution has to be disentangled from the overall signal to account for its respective form factors.
+Directly obtaining real-space time-resolved information by inversion of the scattering pattern is often not possible in these studies because of the limited available range of the scattering vector, severely restricting the spatial resolution.
+To address this issue, the methods that were developed to interpret the scattering signals were system dependent and relied on calculating and attaining trajectory statistics.
+These methods were mostly restricted to the reciprocal q-space \cite{minitti2015imaging,stankus2019ultrafast}, and often limited to a particular reaction pathway.
+Complex atomic motions of general polyatomic systems that take place simultaneously and involve multiple pathways at sub-$\angstrom$ngstrom distances are theoretically challenging to model and were not directly resolved in experiments.